MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-create-a-template.md

 ## Bind to the data context

-Our example widget will use an custom state property named "count".
+Our example widget will use a custom state property named "count".
 You can see in the current template that the value for the first **TextBlock** includes the variable reference `$count`.
-When the widget is running in the Widget Board, the widget provider is responsible for assembling the data template and passing it to the widget host.
-At design time, you can use the **Sample Data Editor** to prototype your data template and see how different values impact the display of your widget.
-Replace the empty data template with the following JSON.
+When the widget is running in the Widget Board, the widget provider is responsible for assembling the data payload and passing it to the widget host.
+At design time, you can use the **Sample Data Editor** to prototype your data payload and see how different values impact the display of your widget.
+Replace the empty data payload with the following JSON.

 ```json
 {"count": "2"}